-When an institution that has obtained candidate status has enrolled students in the first of the four academic years, an on-site evaluation will be conducted for the purpose of determining provisional accreditation.
-Provisional accreditation is the preaccreditation category that may be granted a new college that has achieved candidate status.
-In order for the Council to grant provisional accreditation to a new college holding candidate status, the new college must demonstrate that it meets, or has in place plans to meet, the accreditation standards and requirements by submitting an updated self-study to the Council.
-The Council will schedule an on-site evaluation to take place before the midpoint of the second year of the curriculum, to review progress in the implementation of the Accreditation Committee and Council will determine when this on-site visit relative to the granting of provisional accreditation should be conducted.
+When an institution that has obtained candidate status has enrolled students in the first of the four academic years, the Council will conduct an on-site evaluation for the purpose of determining preaccreditation.
+Preaccreditation is the category that may be granted a new college that has achieved candidate status and the Council has determined that it is likely to succeed in obtaining accreditation.
+In order for the Council to grant preaccreditation to a new college holding candidate status, the new college must demonstrate that it meets, or has in place plans to meet, the accreditation standards and requirements by submitting an updated self-study to the Council along with all applicable fees.
+The Council will schedule an on-site evaluation to take place before the midpoint of the second year of the curriculum to review progress in the implementation of the educational program and the status of planning for later stages of the program.
+The chairs of the Accreditation Committee and Council will determine when this on-site visit should be conducted relative to the granting of preaccreditation.
 The institution will be consulted regarding dates and arrangements.

-If, upon review of the team report, the Council determines that the college is in compliance with all accreditation standards, it will grant the college provisional accreditation.
-If minor noncompliance issues are noted, the program still may be granted provisional accreditation, but the Council may request a written progress report addressing the noncompliance issue(s).
+If, upon review of the team report, the Council determines the college is in compliance with all accreditation standards, it will grant the college preaccreditation.
+If minor noncompliance issues are noted, the Council may still grant the college preaccreditation, but the Council may request a written progress report addressing the noncompliance issue(s).

-If the Council determines that there are substantial noncompliance issues that could be resolved within a relatively limited period of time, it may continue the program's candidate status for an additional year.
+If the Council determines there are substantial noncompliance issues that could be resolved within a relatively limited period of time, it may continue the program's candidate status for an additional year.
 If continuation of candidate status is granted, the college may be required to cease admitting new students and focus its resources on students already enrolled.
 The Council may request a written progress report or conduct a focused on-site evaluation within the one-year continuation period to assess progress in achieving compliance.
-If the college demonstrates satisfactory compliance, it may then be granted provisional accreditation, and may again enroll new students.
-If the Council determines that there are substantial noncompliance issues that cannot be resolved within a relatively limited period of time, or that a college whose candidate status has been continued has failed to remedy the problems identified previously, it will give notice that it intends to withdraw candidate status.
+If the college demonstrates satisfactory compliance, it may then be granted preaccreditation and may again enroll new students.
+If the Council determines there are substantial noncompliance issues that cannot be resolved within a relatively limited period of time, or that a college whose candidate status has been continued has failed to remedy problems identified previously, it will give notice that it intends to withdraw candidate status.
 A decision to withdraw candidate status is subject to appeal.
-If the Council makes a final decision to withdraw candidate status is withdrawn, the program may not reapply for CPME accreditation for a period of one year from the time the final decision to withdraw was communicated in writing to the institution.
+If the Council makes a final decision to withdraw candidate status, it will make every effort to help enrolled students transfer to other accredited programs.
+If candidate status is withdrawn, the program may not reapply for CPME accreditation for a period of one year from the time the final decision to withdraw was communicated in writing to the institution.